 The Temperature And Time Required For Decarboxylating Cannabidiol (CBD)

 The time and temperature required for decarboxylating individual cannabinoids of the pure hemp extract are different.
-The common reference point for all is that of THCA, it requires a temperature of 220 F/104.44 C for up to 30 or 45 minutes to begin the process and more time is required for complete decarboxylation.
+The common reference point for all is that of THCA, which requires a temperature of 220 F/104.44 C for up to 30 or 45 minutes to begin the process and more time is required for complete decarboxylation.
 So, for high CBD concentration hemp extracts, more time and higher temperatures may be used.
 But, you should also ensure to avoid excess heat as it can denature CBD.
 Last but not least, temperatures more than 300 F can denature the cannabinoids and terpenes of the raw hemp extract.